kg4ydw/noacli/Readme.md

 windows.
 Finished jobs with closed windows can be manually cleared or will automatically clear after a timeout.

+If you click on the window name in the job manager, it will raise the window if there is one, and you can also rename the window.

 Commands shown in both the job window and the history window can be clicked on to copy them to the command edit window for further editing or to run it again.
 If you already had a partially typed command there,